tektoncd/community/teps/0152-tekton-conformance-verification.md

 - Establishes a clear versioning policy for the Conformance Policy, including its verification process, to streamline future updates.

 ## Proposal
+To establish Tekton conformance offerings for Pipelines from a community perspective, we need to develop a suite of Pipeline YAML test cases and implement a process for verifying the results.

+### Conformance Verification Process
+The verification process encompasses both vendor preparation for the conformance certification and community-led verification of conformance results.

+#### Pipeline Conformance Offering
+We will develop our own Tekton Pipeline Conformance offering and actively share it within the community once we establish the Task suite for vendor result verification.
+In order to promote understanding, we need to provide the following:
+1) A clear overview of Conformance ertification benefits.
+2) Step-by-step guidance on the certification process.
+3) A list of certified vendor products.

+*Whether the offical release for V1 API is a prerequisite for the intial Tekton Conformance Offering remains to be decided as a community*

+The complete conformance verification process for vendors:

+1) Prepare:

+   Vendors learn about the conformance requirements and the [Conformance Tekton Pipelines API Specification](https://github.com/tektoncd/pipeline/blob/main/docs/api-spec.md).

+2) Test:

+   Vendors integrate their serivce with the Conformance test suite available in Tekton OSS.
+Run the tests following the instructions provided.

+3) Results Submission:

+   Prepare a PR to submit your results to the Conformance repo on GitHub.

+4) Tekton Verification:

+   A maintainer from Tekton will review and approve the PR Conformance for verificaiton once all the requirements are met.

+#### Vendor Outputs Verification

+Vendor output verification will take place within a dedicated 'conformance' repository under the TektonCD organization.
+We will utilize a combination of the existing dogfooding infrastructure for automation and reviewer judgment to ensure a thorough and precise verification process.
+Results verification could be automated via a script triggered by vendor output submissions through a Pull Request.
+The script would analyze the output for keywords indicating test passes, providing vendors with clear feedback on any missing or non-compliant conformance fields.
+More specifically, the deliverables for vendor test output verification include:
+- A results verification script that analyzes test results, determines pass/fail status, and generates a summary of missing conformance fields.
+- Establitsh a dedicated 'conformance' repository with comprehensive documentations for guidance.
+- Define an up-to-date reviewer guide for evaluating and communicating vendor conformance test results.

 ### Verification Testing Strategy

 The Tekton conformance test utilizes black box testing strategy to verify if a vendor services supports the required Tekton conformant APIs.
 For interoperability and portability, the conformance test suite should not rely on any vendor-specific implementation details.

 Tekton OSS repository will house the versioned conformance test suite.
 This suite will provide input Tekton Primitive YAMLs for the vendor service and then verify the corresponding outputs.
-Tekton vendors will be able to pull the test suite from the OSS repository and integrate it with their own implementations of the required `ProcessAndSendToTekton` function.
+Tekton vendors will be able to pull the test suite from the OSS repository and integrate it with their own implementations of the required `ProcessAndSendToTekton` function(see [vendor integration](#vendor-integration) for more details).
 However, the internal workings of their services will remain a "black box" to the test suite, as it will only evaluate the outputs.

 ![conformance verification](images/0152-conformance-verification.png)

 More specifically for the verification process:
 - The test suite provides Tekton Primitives YAMLs as inputs for the vendor service to process.
 The YAMLs are vanilla Tekton-native PipelineRuns and TaskRuns that are vendor-agnostic.
 Each field/feature will be isolated in separate tests as much as possible to simplify failure attribution.